binary-tools

 * @throws {RangeError} On overflow if clamp is set to false.

-* @throws {TypeError} If 'values' is not a array of numbers.
+* @throws {TypeError} If a value is not valid for its type.

 */